ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 ## What are Microsoft SQL Server Trace Flags? <a id="what-are-microsoft-sql-server-trace-flags"></a>
-Trace Flags are settings that in some way or another alters the behavior of various SQL Server functions: https://msdn.microsoft.com/en-us/library/ms188396.aspx
+Trace Flags are settings that in some way or another alters the behavior of various SQL Server functions: [MSDN ms188396]

 ## How do I turn Trace Flags on and off? <a id="how-do-i-turn-trace-flags-on-and-off"></a>